nic0michael/Nicos-Kanban-Board-Microservice/developer_notes.md

 And then **make a pull request **

-Subject to Our Architects approval after a review of your pull request it will be allowed
+Subject to our Architects approval after a review of your pull request it will be allowed

 [Deployment Instructions](https://docs.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-apache-maven-for-use-with-github-packages)